cloudnative-pg/cloudnative-pg/docs/src/production_readiness.md

 manual switchover, you should try killing your test database's primary pod and see how soon it recovers, you should try resizing your database PVC's.

-It is also important to know how to use the debugging tools, which is the topic of the following section:

 ## Know how to perform some debugging steps